• Skip to primary navigation

 10. Pomegranates

 Rich in vitamin C and potent antioxidants, pomegranates help protect the skin from damage caused by free radicals and UV exposure.
-The ellagic acid in pomegranates helps in skin cell regeneration and repair.
+The ellagic acid in pomegranates helps regenerate and repair skin cells.

 How to Have It: